-A Trust Fund will generally be subject to a "loss restriction event" for tax purposes each time a person or partnership becomes a "majority interest beneficiary" of the Fund if, at any time, the Fund does not qualify as an "investment fund" by satisfying investment diversification and other conditions.
+A Trust Fund will generally be subject to a "loss restriction event" for tax purposes each time a person or partnership becomes a "majority interest beneficiary" of the Fund if, at any time, the Fund does not qualify as an "investment fund" for purposes of the loss restriction event rules.
+A Trust Fund will be considered an "investment fund" for this purpose if it meets certain conditions, including satisfying certain of the conditions necessary to qualify as a "mutual fund trust" for purposes of the Tax Act, not using any property in the course of carrying on a business and complying with certain asset diversification requirements (or where a Trust Fund invests in an underlying fund in certain circumstances, the underlying fund complying with these conditions).
 If a Trust Fund does not qualify as an "investment fund" and experiences a "loss restriction event", the Trust Fund will be deemed to have a year-end for tax purposes which may result in investors receiving an unscheduled distribution of income and capital gains from the Trust Fund.
-Also, the amount of distributions paid by the Trust Fund after a loss restriction event may be larger than they otherwise would have been as a result of the expiry of certain losses at the deemed year end.
+Also, the number of distributions paid by the Trust Fund after a loss restriction event may be larger than they otherwise would have been as a result of the expiry of certain losses at the deemed year end.
 Generally, a majority-interest beneficiary of the Trust Fund will be a beneficiary who, together with the other persons and partnerships with whom the beneficiary is affiliated within the meaning of the Tax Act, or any group of persons acting in concert, acquires units of the Trust Fund having a fair market value that is greater than 50% of the fair market value of all the units of the Trust Fund.
 Please see Income tax considerations for a discussion of the tax consequences of a distribution.